Skip to main content

 If you want to go all out, you could even serve the Baja Fish and shrimp over tostadas!

-Can I Make Baja Fish Tacos in Advance?
+Can I Make These Tacos in Advance?▼

 No, you most certainly cannot!
 You really can’t enjoy tacos any other way other than to have them hot and fresh as soon as they are ready!